chriscauley/org/venus/saturn.md

   He huffed in annoyance, a completely unnecessary gesture inside a virtual world.
 "It looks like about three minutes in your subjective time.
 Like I was saying, I am just a fork sent here to do some repairs in anticipation of the shockwaves destroying this moon.
 My core will get to you soon.
 Now if you'd excuse me..."

+  "This can't wait three decades or even three minutes!"
+Jan implored.
+The ASI was once again busying himself with repairs.
+He responded only by highlighting the "this" in her last statement with a question mark.
+"THIS!" she screamed, querying the nearest external video sensor and displaying a live stream of Jupiter.
+From the perspective of Io it was a large flat plane, taking up the entire sky in all directions.
+But this wasn't the merry red giant from text books.
+The famous red eye was no where to be seen but the entire planet was covered in smaller versions of the same.
+One of the spots even exploded like a solar flair, punching a hole in the clouds that swirled back in on itself, reforming the crimson sore.
+The atmosphere was a light with electrical storms and the ionosphere glowed with x-rays.
+Around the equator a ball of light slowly orbited, deep enough to be obscured by clouds, but bright enouth to light an area ten times the size of the earth.

+  "I'm sorry, I don't know much about that."
+After briefly examining the visual, the ASI spoke again non-chalantly.
+"Oh that?
+That does seem pretty important."

+  "It's about to explode and take most the solar system with it!" she screached, desparately trying to get him to care.
+"This moon will be the first thing to go."

+  "Well, that must be why I'm doing all these repairs," he said trying to calm her down.
+His virtual tone was more patronizing than worried.
+"And it's not going to explode in your next three minutes.
+I promise you're safe.
+If you'd just wait here another instance of me will be along to help you."

   In spite his curtness he seemed very obliging.
 He could have just as easily put up a fire wall and ignored her.
 So she thanked him, exited the VR and explored the IRL[1] room that the node they occupied was next to.
 It was actually a large series of cells, about 2mx2mx3m in size, each containing a bed meant for a human to sleep on and a tray of food.
 In a few of the rooms, there were people pressed up against the ceiling, holding their ow weight by pressing their hands and feet against the walls.
 It had the feel of a prison or a research lab, she couldn't decide which.

 [1] In Real Life, of course.